ericapirondi1/AiSwGenRepo/README.md

 ---

-## 🛠️ Script Functionality
+## 🛠️ Script unitTestsLauncher Functionality

-The script performs three main tasks:
+The script unitTestsLauncher performs three main tasks:
 1. **Collect all the test folder**
    Search all the forders TEST_ that contain unit tests.